 - Can Be Noisy

 - Business feel as opposed to Touristy

-- Slightly further out of the centre
+- Slightly further out of the center

-One of our favourite parts of New York.
+One of our favorite parts of New York.
 It’s not particularly well placed but it’s a nice place to be in itself.
 Great for longer Stays where you have time to go off and explore the City but you have a nice relaxed area to come back to.
 Very hip and trendy with lots of bars and cafes.
 Prices are reasonable too.

 - More Relaxed Feel

 - Pleasant “leafy” upmarket area

 - Further away from centre